andrewhopper/vision316/books/medical-model-falacy/outline.md

 Provision, grace, and unexplainable outcomes

+Why nice guys finish last: game theory and moral choices

 Probabilities, not guarantees

-“I’ll have sex with you if you pull out”: body-truths and false expectations
+"I'll have sex with you if you pull out": body-truths and false expectations

 9. Stewardship Over Ownership

 Open-handed living

+How signaling works: status symbols vs. character

 Thin places and sacred simplicity